rannn367/tp/docs/UserGuide.md

 Hello and welcome to **CaféConnect**!
 Thanks for choosing us to help manage your café.
 We know running a café is no easy task.
 We know running a café is no walk in the park; from managing customer orders, handling staff schedules, and keeping everything running smoothly, it’s easy to feel like you’re juggling too much.
 But with **CaféConnect**, we make it simpler, so you can spend less time stressing and more time doing what you do best—serving great food and drinks.

 ### Efficient Café Management
 Think of **CaféConnect** like your café’s personal assistant.
 Whether you're adding a customer's details or checking who’s working today, everything is just a quick command away.
-No need to waste time scrolling through contacts or digging through papers, everything you need is right in front of you, ready to go.
+No need to waste time scrolling through contacts or digging through papers—everything you need is right in front of you, ready to go.

 ## Overview of User Guide
 ### What CaféConnect Can Do for You
 1. Customer Management
-* **Add customer details:** Use customeradd to quickly input customer preferences, allergies, and favourite orders.
+* **Add customer details:** Use `customeradd` to quickly input customer preferences, allergies, and favourite orders.
 You’ll remember your regulars and what they like, and they’ll appreciate the personal touch you bring every time.
 * **Build customer loyalty:** The more you know about your customers, the better you can serve them.
 Keep track of their preferences, and they’ll keep coming back for more!
 2. Staff Management
-* **Effortlessly manage staff:** Use staffadd to add new staff members and store their roles and contact details.
+* **Effortlessly manage staff:** Use `staffadd` to add new staff members and store their roles and contact details.
 It’s all in one place, so you won’t have to worry about sifting through paper notes or trying to remember who’s working which shift.
 * **Stay organised:** With all the staff details in one system, you can easily check who’s on shift and who’s available.
 No more confusion during the busy hours.

 ### Why Choose CaféConnect?

-**CaféConnect** is like the swiss army knife of café management.
+**CaféConnect** is like the Swiss Army knife of café management.
 Whether it’s adding customer info or organising staff, it’s quick, easy, and efficient.
 You won’t waste time clicking through complicated contact books or trying to find the right spreadsheet.
 Just use the command line, and you’ll get what you need in seconds.
 No fuss, no headache.

 ### Overview of Target Users

-If you're a café owner who types fast and needs a simple way to manage customer details and staff, CafeConnect is for you!
-We know running a café can be hectic, so we designed CafeConnect to help you stay organised with just a few quick commands.
+If you're a café owner who types fast and needs a simple way to manage customer details and staff, **CaféConnect** is for you!
+We know running a café can be hectic, so we designed **CaféConnect** to help you stay organised with just a few quick commands.

 <!-- * Table of Contents -->
 <page-nav-print />